ArshanK/MiniArcade/README.md

 This project is a reimplementation of several simple python games.
 Along with the redesign of these games we are designing a launcher for these minigames to select which game the user would like to play.
 The arrow keys are used for the main game controls; extra game controls (if any) are specified in each game.

+Original documentation can be found <a href="https://gitlab.cas.mcmaster.ca/khana172/3xa3-project/-/tree/master/Doc" target="_blank">at this site</a>.

 Any future updates or work by **Arshan Khan** will be recorded here.

 ### Pong Gameplay